 3. Movie Stars' Homes Tour

 Oh, c'mon!
 You know you want to do it.
-It's not like you're the only one who feels slightly guilty by paying to peek into the private lives of Tom Cruise, Jennifer Aniston, and Nicolas Cage (hey, nobody forced them to buy a home around Hollywood).
-Besides, you're already here -- the 2-hour tours leave every half-hour between 9:30am and 5:30pm in front of Grauman's Chinese Theatre.
-Just buy a ticket at the Starline kiosk in front of you, hop into an air-conditioned minibus, and let the voyeurism begin.
+It's not like you're the only one who feels slightly guilty by paying to peek into the private lives of Katy Perry, Jennifer Aniston, and Nicolas Cage (hey, nobody forced them to buy a home around Hollywood).
+Besides, you're already here—the 2-hour tours leave every half-hour between 9:30am and 5:30pm in back of Grauman's Chinese Theatre.
+Just buy a ticket at the Starline Tours kiosk, hop into a minibus, and let the voyeurism begin.

-4. Take a Break -- Musso and Frank Grill
+4. Take a Break: Musso & Frank Grill

 Time for lunch.
-Walk down the street to Musso and Frank Grill, Hollywood's oldest restaurant (since 1919) and a paragon of Hollywood's halcyon-era grillrooms.
+Walk down the street to Musso & Frank Grill, Hollywood's oldest restaurant (since 1919) and a paragon of Hollywood's halcyon-era grillrooms.
 Part restaurant, part museum, this is where Faulkner, Hemingway, and Orson Welles derived liquid inspiration during their screenwriting days.
-Slither into one of the red-leather booths, order one of the legendary martinis or bloody marys from the gruff red-coated waiters, and work on that Atkins diet with a fat rib-eye.
+Slither into one of the red-leather booths, order one of the legendary martinis or bloody marys from the gruff red-coated waiters, and work on that Atkins diet with a perfectly cooked ribeye.
 6667 Hollywood Blvd. (at Cherokee Ave.). tel.
 323/467-7788.